Hosting and bandwidth provided by MacAce.net.

 Nevertheless, additional information regarding "Remote Disk" is available via the Apple Support Site and in the User's Guide for each MacBook Air.
 It also is worth noting that this can be used to re-install the operating system and use Apple Hardware Test for troubleshooting for MacBook Air models prior to the "Late 2010" line, but some copy-protected CDs, DVDs, and games cannot be installed using this method.

-How do you restore the operating system on the "Late 2010" and "Mid-2011" MacBook Air models?
-Do they really not ship with a restoration CD or DVD?
+How do you restore the operating system on the "Late 2010" and subsequent MacBook Air models?
+Do these models really not include a restoration CD or DVD?

 The "Late 2010" MacBook Air models -- the stock models of which are the MacBook Air "Core 2 Duo" 1.4 11-Inch and "Core 2 Duo" 1.86 13-Inch -- shipped with a USB key that Apple refers to as a "Software Reinstall Drive" to restore the operating system rather than an optical disc.

-For the "Mid-2011" and current "Mid-2012" MacBook Air models, Apple went a step further and does not include a physical restoration method at all.
+For the "Mid-2011" and subsequent MacBook Air models, Apple went a step further and does not include a physical restoration method at all.

 Instead, the operating system has a hidden "restore" partition containing a "Mac OS X Utilities" application that is only accessible upon startup by holding down Command-R. For more information on restoring one of these MacBook Air models, please refer the User Guide (pages 42-51, specifically).
-Also note that the OS X Lion USB Thumb Drive available for purchase separately will not work with these MacBook Air models.
+Also note that the OS X Lion USB Thumb Drive available for purchase separately will not work with the "Mid-2011" or later MacBook Air models, even if the model otherwise is compatible with the operating system itself.

-Apple's decision to essentially start phasing out optical drives on notebook computers starting with the MacBook Air seems to have surprised many, but Blu-ray notwithstanding, optical media has stalled out in both speed and capacity and this decision is only slightly more aggressive than the decision to phase out the floppy disk drive in the original iMac G3/233 in 1998.
-Those interested in an optical drive can continue to buy Macs that have an internal optical drive (at least for now) or buy an external drive.
+Apple's decision to essentially start phasing out optical drives on notebook computers starting with the MacBook Air seemed to surprise many at the time in 2008, but Blu-ray notwithstanding, optical media stalled out in both speed and capacity and this decision is only slightly more aggressive than the decision to phase out the floppy disk drive in the original iMac G3/233 in 1998.
+Those interested in an optical drive always can buy an external one.

 Also see: Why did Apple remove the floppy from the iMac G3?
 Why not include a Zip disk?